Adiabatic groupoids and secondary invariants in K-theory: Introduction

 \item assume that the primary invariant is the zero class and that we know the ``reason'' $w$ why it is zero.
-Then we can find a canonical lift of $[D]$ in $K_*(E)$, that we are going to call a secondary invariant and that we will denote by $\varrho(D,w)$.
+Then we can use that reason to establish a rule for constructing a canonical lift of $[D]$ in $K_*(E)$, that we are going to call a secondary invariant and that we will denote by $\varrho(D,w)$.

 \end{itemize}